davidbrowne/dsga/docs/DOCUMENTATION.md

 constexpr basic_matrix(const basic_matrix<U, Cols, Rows> &arg) noexcept
 ```

 * **Variable Arguments** - any combination of scalar values and vectors can be arguments to the constructor, as long as there is enough data to initialize all the matrix elements, and as long as the types are convertible.
-It is fine if a vector argument has more data than necessary to complete the matrix initialization, as long as some of the data is needed.
+It is fine if a vector argument has more data than necessary to complete the matrix initialization, as long as some of the vector data is used.
 It is an error to pass unused arguments:

 ```c++
 // variadic constructor of scalar and vector arguments